What Is the Emergency Broadband Benefit Program?

 - A one-time discount of up to $100 toward a laptop, desktop, or tablet

-The Emergency Broadband Benefit is limited to one monthly broadband service discount and one device purchase discount per household.
-It will end six months after the pandemic is officially declared as over or when the allocated funds are depleted—whichever comes first.
+The Emergency Broadband Benefit was limited to one monthly broadband service discount and one device purchase discount per household.
+The program was a temporary solution to internet access during the pandemic and was replaced by the more permanent ACP, which provides similar benefits.

 Affordable Connectivity Program (ACP)